Cherry Bing

-The group was originally conceived by members Michael Angelakos, Adam Schroeder, Maxwell Scott and Jeff Poleon and Will Glazier while attending Amherst Middle School.
+The group was originally conceived by members Michael Angelakos, Adam Schroeder, Maxwell Scott and Jeff Poleon and Will Glazier while attending Amherst + Williamsville Middle School.
 Brass members William Glazier, Derek Kettner, Sam Korotkin and Andrew DeSabio were added soon after.

-The band produced their first album The Buffalo Superheroes at BTF tapehouse in 2001.
+The band produced their first album The Buffalo Superheroes at BTF Tapehouse in 2001.
 The songs "Cool Amherst Party" and "Call from China" achieved internet success later that year by cracking the top 50 played tracks on MP3.com.

 The band's second album was titled 60 Hertz Signals EP and included the tracks "Marilynn, 2 O'Clock and Still Without You, Can't Fight, Flirting Penguins Raging Eskimos, and The Yearbook."
 Singer/Guitarist/Songwriter Michael Angelakos parted with the group shortly after recording the album, but did make a few guest reappearances with the band, most notably at Amherst High School SpringFest in 2003.

 Cherry Bing added guitarist Jeffery Czum and singer Shaant Hacikyan, (Both of whom later became members of Cute Is What We Aim For), in the spring of 2003.
 Their respective first performances came at the aforementioned Amherst SpringFest and the Kenmore High School SpringFest.

 After returning from a 5-date east coast mini-tour in the late summer of 2003, Andrew Desabio officially parted with the band.